• Skip to primary navigation

 You need to know some of the basics of the rules, and your lawyer can fill in the rest of the details to guide your decisions.
 For instance, be aware that you have just three years since you realized your child suffered from negligence to file this lawsuit.[1]

 Your child will grow older and face discrimination and other issues because of their disabilities.
-There are laws in place to protect against this, and you may need your lawyer to help you fight back against schools, airlines, government agencies, and other groups that deny your child benefits, services, or access.
+There are laws to protect against this, and you may need your lawyer to help you fight against schools, airlines, government agencies, and other groups that deny your child benefits, services, or access.

 Both federal and state laws in Rhode Island protect your child from discrimination and denial of opportunities.[2]

-Your lawyer will understand which rules apply in your specific cases and how to go up against those agencies and individuals causing the problem.
+Your lawyer will understand which rules apply in your specific case and how to go up against those agencies and individuals causing the problem.

 You can find dozens of examples of successful cerebral palsy and birth injury cases brought by families in Rhode Island.
 These cases are won by the lawyers they choose.